 A Camp for 2SLGBTQ+ ages 12-17 Welcome Friend Association's Rainbow Camp® is a camp for young people who are 2 spirited, lesbian, gay, bisexual, transgender, queer questioning (2SLGBTQ+) and allied youth, their siblings and children in Queer families.
 WFA's Rainbow Camp® is committed to developing a camp community which honours creativity, individual choice, and social justice while having fun!
 WFA's Rainbow Camp® provides opportunities for campers to make new friends and develop skills through traditional camp programming and innovative curriculum.
 More than anything, our Rainbow Camp® is a fun place to come OUT and be yourself!

 Welcome Friend Association's Rainbow Camp® is a camp for young people who are 2 spirited, lesbian, gay, bisexual, transgender, queer questioning (2SLGBTQ+) and allied youth, their siblings and children in Queer families.
 WFA's Rainbow Camp® is committed to developing a camp community which honours creativity, individual choice, and social justice while having fun!

 WFA's Rainbow Camp® provides opportunities for campers to make new friends and develop skills through traditional camp programming and innovative curriculum.
 More than anything, our Rainbow Camp® is a fun place to come OUT and be yourself!

 Choose the right sessions for your child.
 Filter by activities offered or search by dates below.

-Activities at this camp: (Currently showing 3 of 3 sessions)
+Activities available at this camp: (Currently showing 6 of 6 sessions)

 Harry Stewart, Founder